sybrew/the-seo-framework/readme.txt

 			* `sitemap_logo_url`, string.
 			* `sitemap_logo_id`, int.
 			* `social_title_rem_additions`, int, 1 or 0.
-			* TODO `post_type_archive_settings` ?
-Add that to a different option holder (autoload='no') for performance?
-				* Basically, we want a new metabox where users can fill these in like any other archive.
-It's difficult, though, since it needs to listen to post type settings found on the same page...
-					* We can mitigate that issue from JS+PHP to PHP only by creating a submenu.
-It also eases saving to a different option.
-				* We also want a dropdown field (top right LTR? top left RTL?) where users can select the PTA to edit.
 		* **Removed:**
 			* Note: Downgrade compatibility will be maintained for the next year, or two major updates; whichever comes first.
 This means that these options are updated by the plugin according to the latest inputted values, but shouldn't be used or written to elsewhere.
 			* `category_noindex`, now is `$options['noindex_taxonomies']['category']`.